 Figure 2.
 Magnification differences with contacts and trial lenses.
-A Contact lenses with different power in the two eyes create interocular differences in blur with negligible interocular differences in magnification.
+(A) Contact lenses with different power in the two eyes create interocular differences in blur with negligible interocular differences in magnification.
 Contact lenses produce negligible image magnification because they are fit directly on the cornea.
 The distance d between the contact lens and the entrance pupil of the eye is quite small.
-B Trial lenses with different powers in the two eyes create interocular differences in blur with non-negligible magnification differences between the eyes.
-Trial lenses produce substantially more image magnification than contact lenses of the same power because the distance between the lens and the entrance pupil is considerably larger (i.e. 10-14mm).
+(B) Trial lenses with different powers in the two eyes create interocular differences in blur with non-negligible magnification differences between the eyes.
+Trial lenses produce substantially more image magnification than contact lenses of the same power because the distance between the lens and the entrance pupil is considerably larger (i.e. 10-14 mm).

-Measuring the reverse Pulfrich effect with soft contact lenses has the benefit of i) isolating the impact of blur from the potential impact of magnification on processing speed, ii) testing for misperceptions in the optical conditions most similar to those induced by eye care practitioners, and iii) advancing towards a clinically applicable anti-Pulfrich correction.
+conditions most similar to those induced by eye care practitioners, and (3) advancing towards a clinically applicable anti-Pulfrich correction.